 A blog post can be long with an excessive amount of information.
-Therefore, both writers and readers can easily be intimidated by it.
+Therefore, both it can easily intimidate writers and readers.

 You can overcome this by organizing your content in an outline format.
 The organization can come in the form of tips, steps, or sections, etc.

 Creating a blog post:

 You want to outline your content by dividing it up into sections.